Skyharbor: Sunshine Dust (2015-present)

 In March 2015, the band embarked on an extensive 29-date Europe and UK co-headlining tour with Australian post-rock outfit sleepmakeswaves and Polish group Tides From Nebula.
 On 23 June 2015 Skyharbor announced via their Facebook page that they had amicably parted ways with drummer Anup Sastry.
 His full-time replacement was announced as Aditya Ashok.
 On 29 June, it was announced that Tompkins had stepped down as the group's frontman as well, citing touring and scheduling difficulties.
 He was replaced by Cleveland native Eric Emery.
 In the summer of 2015, it was announced that Skyharbor would be making their North American debut on TesseracT's 'Polaris' tour, alongside The Contortionist and ERRA.

 The band premiered 'Out Of Time', the lead single off the as-yet untitled third album, on 27 August 2015.
 This was followed by the release of the video single 'Blind Side', featuring live performance and travel footage from their North America tour with TesseracT and The Contortionist.
 A video for a third single, 'Chemical Hands', was released on 23 September 2016.
 Skyharbor followed this up with extensive touring, with headline runs across Europe and India in October and November 2016, and a breakout European support tour with Deftones in April 2017.

 In an interview in early 2017, Dhar announced that the band's third album titled Sunshine Dust would be released in the late summer.
 However, on 19 November, the band confirmed that they were unhappy with the first sessions and would be re-recording the entire album, with an expected release date in 2018.
 On 18 January 2018, Skyharbor signed a worldwide deal with eOne Music & Good Fight Music.
 Sunshine Dust was released on 7 September 2018.
 The band followed up the release with extensive touring in support of Tremonti, 10 Years, and RED.
+The band has been on a hiatus since 2020, with no activity on their social media pages since then.